FelixBoegge/coding-assessment/README.md

 Any Market Log can be analized, as long as it follows the same format.

-The utility-class ´AggregateCalculator´ helps to map the data and retrieve & calculate the desired values.
+The utility-class `AggregateCalculator` helps to map the data and retrieve & calculate the desired values.
 It needs to be configured with the´mapTrades()´ and ´setWeights()´ methods.
 The former method maps all trades to a HashMap that holds all distinct dates as keys and nested HashMaps as values.
 Those nested HashMaps hold all distinct company tickers as